 A grassland with several different types of grasses, some wildflowers present, or many.
 Small copses of trees are planted within the field, or there are single scattered trees throughout.

 County Wildlife Site

 Some meadows that are species rich have been designated as County Wildlife Sites because of the special nature of the flora and fauna the meadow supports.
 Could your meadow be next?
 Find the criteria here

 More Meadow Creation and Management help and information

 Answers to frequently asked questions from people starting out

 You’ve a rye grass pasture and you’d like more wildflowers?
 Or you’re interested in creating species rich grassland on ex arable land?

-Meadow expert Sue Everett tells you how to restore a grassland back to a species rich meadow
+Meadow expert Sue Everett tells you how to restore a pasture back to a species-rich meadow

 A simple guide to turning your lawn into a wildlife-friendly garden meadow